Roles, Competencies & Organisation12 min read

 Time pressure: documenting and scaling a method takes longer than using it yourself, and most people can't justify that investment when they're already productive.
 The fix is treating scale as part of the work, not extra work on top of it.
 If a method is worth doing once, it's worth making repeatable.

 The second barrier is less acknowledged: people hold on to working methods as personal competitive advantages.
-If I'm getting measurably better results with AI than my peers, sharing that method feels like giving away an edge.
+When an operator is getting measurably better results with AI than their peers, sharing that method feels like giving away an edge.
 This instinct makes sense individually and is damaging for teams.
 The builder-leader identity requires actively sharing what works, not hoarding it.

 Stage 2 to Stage 3